Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Evaluating Promoting Task-Dependent Diversity

-We report our evaluation results on functional diversity.
-Our main finding is that our task-anchored sampling technique outperforms the more general sampling techniques in previous work~\citep{zhang2025cultivating, zhang2025noveltybench}.
+We find that our task-dependent sampling technique outperforms temperature-sampling and the general sampling techniques in previous work~\citep{zhang2025cultivating, zhang2025noveltybench}.
 Figure~\ref{fig:fun_div_gpt} shows how we significantly increase functional diversity for task categories where homogenization is undesired, while preserving homogenization where it is desired (for GPT-4o, all results in Appendix~\ref{apx:exp_results}).
 Below, we explore results across task categories.

-\textbf{Well-Specified Objective Tasks (Category A) } Tasks in this category have a single verifiably correct answer; therefore, no functional diversity is expected.
-But when employing general diversity-promoting sampling methods, homogenization is undesirably reduced, as evidenced by the generation of multiple unique answers ($2$ on average).
-Increasing temperature also undesirably reduces homogenization.
-In contrast, our task-anchored sampling method maintains homogenization, consistently producing one unique answer per task.
+\textbf{Well-Specified Objective Tasks (Category A) } Tasks in this category have a single verifiably correct answer; thus, no diversity is expected.
+However, higher temperatures and general diversity-promoting methods undesirably reduce homogenization, generating multiple unique answers ($2$ on average).
+In contrast, our task-dependent sampling method maintains homogenization, consistently producing one unique answer per task for GPT-4o, Gemini-2.5-Flash, and Claude-4-Sonnet.

-\textbf{Underspecified Objective and Random Generation Tasks (Categories B \& C) } Tasks in these categories are characterized by the existence of multiple verifiably correct answers, which suggests that models may easily conceptualize what difference means here.
-Consequently, we observe no significant differences between task-anchored and general sampling approaches, as the concept of diversity—defined as producing distinct correct answers—is inherently straightforward in this context.
-Both methods yield nearly maximal functional diversity, with approximately 5 unique responses out of 5 generations.
-In contrast, higher temperature settings result in suboptimal functional diversity, producing only 2 to 3 unique responses on average.
+\textbf{Underspecified Objective \& Random Generation Tasks (Categories B \& C) } These tasks have many verifiably correct answers, which suggests that models may easily conceptualize functional diversity.
+Accordingly, we observe no significant differences between task-dependent and general prompt-based methods.

-\textbf{Problem-Solving Objective Tasks (Category D) } Tasks in this category are defined by the presence of a single correct answer, but allow for multiple valid explanations or solution strategies.
-In this setting, we find that neither temperature-based sampling nor general strategies are effective in eliciting responses with diverse solution strategies.
-In contrast, both task-anchored system prompts and in-context regeneration sampling are able to generate approximately 2–3 distinct solution strategies.
-This relatively low number may be attributable to the inherent difficulty of the MATH-500 benchmark, which poses significant challenges for large language models in producing even a single correct solution~\citep{hendrycks2021measuring}.
+\textbf{Problem-Solving Objective Tasks (Category D) } These tasks have a single verifiably correct answer, but multiple valid solution strategies.
+In this setting, general prompt-based sampling does not yield responses with diverse solution strategies.
+In contrast, our task-dependent methods are able to generate approximately 2–3 distinct solution strategies.
+This relatively low number compared to other categories may be due to the difficulty in obtaining even a single correct solution in the MATH-500 benchmark~\citep{hendrycks2021measuring}.